svilupp/LLMTextAnalysis.jl/docs/src/FAQ.md

 How would we find available templates? `aitemplates("Labeler")`!

-We would see the templates with partial match, what they do and the PLACEHOLDERS they require, eg,
+We would see the templates with a partial match, what they do and the PLACEHOLDERS they require, eg,
 ```plaintext
 PromptingTools.AITemplateMetadata
   name: Symbol TopicLabelerWithInstructions